+002 02 23586258 [email protected]

 How to apply

-• A motivation letter, including the desired period of your internship and the specific intern position.
+• A motivation letter indicating the desired period of your internship, the specific intern position, and how you believe your research interests align with DAB’s mission.